plone/plone.app.blob/README.txt

 configuration) as well as some background information on blobs |---| or in other words the story of an "early adopter" |---| can be found in `Ken Manheimer's wiki`__.
 This is a highly useful resource and recommended read for people trying to give blobs a spin.
+Please note, most of changes to recipes described in these instructions are already included in particular recipes, so you don't need to follow them.

   .. __: http://myriadicity.net/Sundry/PloneBlobs